babyloniaapp/docs/logs.md

 20.12.21 - still Working on the babylonia.app SEO, resolving conflicts with github .md files

 ------------
-19.12.21 - Updating the Roadmap section on the docs\
+19.12.21 - Updating the section on the docs\
 19.12.21 - Working on the babylonia.app SEO, optimizing for the google search

 ------------